 While you may be able to undo a settlement because of fraud or a mutual mistake, reversing a settlement is hard for either side to do.
 In the vast majority of cases, a settlement is the final judgment in the case.
 If a case goes to trial, both parties have the opportunity to bring an appeal.

 An appeal can last for several months past the original trial date.
 The case may even go to the Supreme Court of Nevada.
 For victims that want to resolve their case and collect a judgment, a settlement is often the fastest way to arrive at an enforceable judgment that the other side can’t continue to fight.

 Until you have a signed settlement agreement, you should keep preparing your case as though you’re going to trial.
 If the other side doesn’t think that you’re serious about going to trial if you need to, they might not offer you a fair settlement.

 Sometimes, your best bet is to go to trial.
 The other side may not be willing to offer you a fair settlement.
-Adam S. Kutner & Associates can help you weigh the pros and cons and make the best possible choice for your case.
+Adam S. Kutner Accident & Injury Attorneys can help you weigh the pros and cons and make the best possible choice for your case.
 It’s important to keep all of your options open and seek expert advice to ensure you make the best decision that will allow you to get the compensation you need to make a successful recovery.